ItalianSpaceAstronauticsAssociation/smf2_to_flarum/README.md

 Migration script for SMF2 forum to Flarum, partially based on the phpbb_to_flarum script by robrotheram, VIRUXE, Reflic https://github.com/robrotheram/phpbb_to_flarum

 ##Description
 The Script exports and migrates your SMF2 forum to Flarum.
 It supports:
 - a DB to DB migration,
 - a DB to ASCII SQL file export.

 These two functionalities can be performed together or as alternatives.

-At this moment Flarum is still in beta testing, therefore only some of the typical web forum features are available.
+Flarum is still in beta testing, therefore only some of the typical web forum features are available.
-Therefore in this first release the script only supports the migration of:
+At this moment smf2_to_flarum only supports migration of:
 - Users (no passwords - ask for a new one, no avatars)
 - Boards and sub boards (categories are intentionally ignored, boards deeper than 2nd level are added in Flarum as extra Tags)
 - Topics and messages (with some bbcode to flarum-markdown translation)